JosephBrides/Creating-Manipulating-a-Database/README.md

 ## Part A: Creating tables

-First, we will write the SQL statements creating tables for the database using the ERD diagram portrayed in the prompt.
+First, I will write the SQL statements creating tables for the database using the ERD diagram portrayed in the prompt.
 This will include the required primary and foreign key restraints and relationships between tables.
 It wll look like this:

     CREATE TABLE Author (
         AuthorID INT PRIMARY KEY,